Android-for-Python/Android-for-Python-Users/README.md

 The KivyMD widgets have the look and feel that Android users expect, but the Material Design rules mean you don't have the same flexibility as Kivy widgets.

 KivyMD is in development, which means some functionality [is still changing](https://kivymd.readthedocs.io/en/latest/changelog/index.html).
-Next time KivyMD is downloaded the version number may be the same, but some widget may be different!
+As a concequence the api does change with version changes, including removing parts of the api on a version change.
+Be certain to use the same version of KivyMD on the desktop and with Buildozer.

 [How to use KivyMD with Buildozer](https://github.com/kivymd/KivyMD/blob/master/README.md#how-to-use-with-buildozer).
 There may be additional Buildozer settings required for KivyMD, see KivyMD's sample [buildozer.spec](https://github.com/kivymd/KivyMD/blob/master/demos/kitchen_sink/buildozer.spec).